On the stabilization of embedded thickenings: Introduction

-\begin{dfn} Let $X$ be a homotopy finite space equipped with a local coefficient system $\mathscr{L}$ which is pointwise free abelian of rank one.
+We use the definition found in \cite[Section 2.1]{K2}: Let $X$ be a homotopy finite space equipped with a local coefficient system $\mathscr{L}$ which is pointwise free abelian of rank one.
 Let $[X]$ denote a homology class in $H_n(X;\mathscr{L})$.
 The data $(X, \mathscr{L}, [X])$ equip $X$ with the structure of a \textit{Poinacr\'e Duality space of formal dimension} $n$ if cap product with $[X]$ induces an isomorphism